glasszy/wastedetection/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 13104 images.
+The dataset includes 15962 images.
-Waste are annotated in YOLOv8 format.
+Recyclable and Non-Recyclable are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 416x416 (Stretch)
+* Resize to 640x640 (Fit (black edges))

-The following augmentation was applied to create 3 versions of each source image:
+The following augmentation was applied to create 2 versions of each source image:
 * 50% probability of horizontal flip
 * 50% probability of vertical flip
-* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise, upside-down
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise
+* Random rotation of between -15 and +15 degrees
-* Random shear of between -15° to +15° horizontally and -15° to +15° vertically
+* Random brigthness adjustment of between -25 and +25 percent
-* Random exposure adjustment of between -8 and +8 percent
+* Random exposure adjustment of between -25 and +25 percent
+* Random Gaussian blur of between 0 and 2.5 pixels
+* Salt and pepper noise was applied to 5 percent of pixels